-- Students will demonstrate strong conceptual knowledge in the functional area of marketing management. - Students will demonstrate effective understanding of relevant functional areas of marketing management and its application. - Students will demonstrate analytical skills in identification and resolution of problems pertaining to marketing management. - Apply contemporary marketing theories to the demands of business and management practice. - Conduct the process of inquiry, and respond to feedback, accounting for ethical, social and cultural issues.
+- 1. Students will demonstrate strong conceptual knowledge in the functional area of marketing management. - 2.
+Students will demonstrate effective understanding of relevant functional areas of marketing management and its application. - 3.
+Students will demonstrate analytical skills in identification and resolution of problems pertaining to marketing management. - 4.
+Apply contemporary marketing theories to the demands of business and management practice. - 5.
+Conduct the process of inquiry, and respond to feedback, accounting for ethical, social and cultural issues. - 6.
+Application of marketing concepts to realistic marketing situations.